Have you been injured in an e-scooter accident?

 How To Collect Compensation for a Serious E-Scooter Injury

-Throughout most of California, e-scooter riders are given almost the same rights and rules as vehicle drivers in the eyes of the law.
-Electric scooter and bike accidents are generally treated like any motor vehicle accident.
+In most of California, the law grants e-scooter riders nearly the same rights and responsibilities as vehicle drivers.
+Authorities treat electric scooter and bike accidents the same as motor vehicle accidents.

 What Should You Do After an E-Scooter Accident?